-- 1. Turn on the computer. - Connect to the directory into which you copied the files from the original story disk. - Type in the title of the story (e.g., ZORK) or the first eight letters of it.
-Do not include spaces between two word titles (e.g.,HITCHHIKER'S GUIDE TO THE GALAXY would be HITCHHIK).
+- 1. Turn on the computer. - Connect to the directory into which you copied the files from the original story disk. - 3.
+Type in the tide of the story (e.g., ZORK) or the first eight letters of ii.
+Do not include spaces between two word tides (e.g., HITCHHIKER'S GUIDE TO THE GALAXY would be HITCHHIK).
 At this point you might also want to use one or more of the command line switches that are available. - 4.
 Press <RETURN>